 - Confusion over unit of account: New units like mbtc, bits and so on lead to confusion about how much money you really have in your account and how much you can afford to spend.
 I strongly recommend switching to BTC as your base unit to avoid misunderstandings like these in future.
-You can do that via Tools menu > Preferences > Appearance > Base Unit option.
+You can do that via Tools menu > Preferences > General > Base Unit option.

 - Unconfirmed vs. Confirmed Coins: If you have received money but that transaction has not yet confirmed Electrum may not allow you to spend that money.
 You can change this by going to Tools > Preferences > Transaction tab > Spend only confirmed coins.